 Not unlike the barnacled detritus and dark brown and orange tanks or containers, struts and girders, their edges and bolt holes serrated by potassium and sodium salts in the the sea air and picked up by the artist with callused grabs in reach of the nuclear power station and in view of the red flags – during days birdwatching for terns, bitterns, linnets and smews on the sea kale-, catchfly- and shingle-covered expanses of MOD firing ranges littered with blown up military ordnance, west of Dungeness on the south east coast of Kent.

-They were loaded into a red leather interior and, as yet oblivious to the runnels of rain on a windscreen under a concrete-grey, cottonwool canopy, transported twenty miles to their new home – to the beatbox sputter and putter of the black Morris Traveller.
+They were transferred into a red leather interior and, as yet oblivious to the runnels of rain on a windscreen under a concrete-grey, cottonwool canopy, transported twenty miles to their new home – to the beatbox sputter and putter of the black Morris Traveller.

 After being assembled in the studio workshop, they’d be brushed with bright orange pantone and air superiority blue oil paint, varnished, and life blown into them as uncanny Modernist abstractions and medicine men and women, with painted pebbles and rusted nuts for eyes and monkey or fish moue mouths.

-They spent their old, unfashionable age out of view in the dark damp of a parallelepiped woodshed along with my chemistry set and smooth, carved wooden monoliths – rudimentary beings emerging from the Earth, that nodded to Barbara Hepworth and Henry Moore, brimmed with a sense of an inchoate or grand mythical past, and had perhaps one or two or three holes in them – smooth, unembroidered voids you felt like putting your fingers through.
+They spent their old, unfashionable age out of view in the dark damp of a parallelepiped woodshed along with my chemistry set and smooth, carved wooden monoliths – rudimentary beings emerging from the Earth, that innocently nodded to Barbara Hepworth and Henry Moore, brimmed with a sense of an inchoate or grand mythical past, and had perhaps one or two or three holes in them – smooth, unembroidered voids you felt like putting your fingers through.